 Here, his defence lawyer clearly doesn’t understand UK law.
 In UK law, if there is penetration by a penis and the penetrator does not reasonably believe consent has been given, then it is rape.
 The onus is on the penetrator to gain consent.
 Consent is not given if there is emotional or physical coercion.
 If the victim is asleep then it is assumed in law that no consent is given.
-So if Assange admits to sex with a sleeping person who previously refused sex, it is not reasonable to imagine he believed consent was given.
+So if Assange’s lawyer does not deny that Assange had sex with a sleeping person who previously refused sex, it is not reasonable to imagine he believed consent was given.

 Yet, here Assange’s defence lawyer describes and does not contest part of the victims’ experience of being penetrated by Assange, clearly without their consent.
 Their lack of consent is explicit.
 Assange’s defence lawyer goes on to say that because it appeared that they consented (i.e. they continued to have sex) then it was not rape.
 That is bollocks.
 Firstly there is nothing described here that indicates consent.
 Not fighting someone off does not indicate consent.
 Secondly, even if they had changed their minds and decided they were up for it, the bit where they didn’t consent was still rape.
 Someone might get raped and then decide to have sex with their rapist, particularly if they didn’t recognise it as rape at the time.
 It is very common for rape victims to not recognise their experience as rape until a while after the event when they have had time to reflect on it.